Riza Durmisi

-Riza Durmisi ([tuɐ̯ˈmisi], Riza Durmishi; born 8 January 1994) is a Danish professional footballer who plays as a left-back for Spanish club Tenerife, on loan from the Italian club Lazio.
+Riza Durmisi ([tuɐ̯ˈmisi], Riza Durmishi; born 8 January 1994) is a Danish professional footballer who plays as a left-back for Campeonato Brasileiro Série B club Amazonas.
 He has represented Denmark at several youth levels and made his debut for the senior national team in 2015.

 Early life

 Durmisi was born in Ishøj, part of the Copenhagen suburbs and started playing football for local club SB 50 Ishøj before moving to the Brøndby IF youth academy.
 Durmisi is of Albanian heritage from Tetovo, in the former Yugoslavia.